jurohd/jurohd.github.io/index.md

   - As *Undergraduate Research Assistant*, supervised by *Prof*.
 Yangyang Xu

 + **A Systematic Way of Collecting and Fusing Multi-Modal Data for Cognitive Analysis Tasks**,Cognitive and Immersive Systems Lab, RPI
-  - As *Undergraduate Research Developer*, supervised by *phD Candidate* Xiangyang Mou, *Director* Hui Su
+  - As *Undergraduate Research Developer*, co-worked with *PhD.
+Candidate* Xiangyang Mou, supervised by *Director* Hui Su

 ## Industrial Experience